-The Fund's composite Reference Benchmark has at all times since the Fund's formation included a 40% weighting in non-US securities.
-The Reference Benchmark is an unmanaged weighted index comprised as follows: 36% of the S&P 500 Index; 24% FTSE World (ex US) Index; 24% BofA Merrill Lynch Current 5-year US Treasury Index; and 16% Citigroup Non-US Dollar World Government Bond Index.
-Throughout its history, the Fund has maintained a weighting in non-US securities, often exceeding the 40% Reference Benchmark weighting and rarely falling below this allocation.
-Under normal circumstances, the Fund will continue to allocate a substantial amount (approximately 40% or more - unless market conditions are not deemed favorable by BlackRock, in which case the Fund would invest at least 30%) - of its total assets in securities of (i) foreign government issuers, (ii) issuers organized or located outside the U.S., (iii) issuers which primarily trade in a market located outside the U.S., or (iv) issuers doing a substantial amount of business outside the U.S., which the Fund considers to be companies that derive at least 50% of their revenue or profits from business outside the U.S. or have at least 50% of their sales or assets outside the U.S. The Fund will allocate its assets among various regions and countries including the United States (but in no less than three different countries).
-For temporary defensive purposes the Fund may deviate very substantially from the allocation described above.
+Under normal circumstances, the Fund anticipates it will allocate a substantial amount (approximately 40% or more - unless market conditions are not deemed favorable by Fund management, in which case the Fund would invest at least 30%) - of its total assets in foreign securities, which may include securities (i) of foreign government issuers, (ii) of issuers organized or located outside the U.S., (iii) of issuers which primarily trade in a market located outside the U.S., or (iv) of issuers doing a substantial amount of business outside the U.S., which the Fund considers to be companies that derive at least 50% of their revenue or profits from business outside the U.S. or have at least 50% of their sales or assets outside the U.S. The Fund will allocate its assets among various regions and countries, including the United States (but in no less than three different countries).
+The Fund may invest in securities denominated in any currency.
+For temporary defensive purposes, the Fund may deviate substantially from the allocation described above.